xexaaron/AbyssFreetype/README.md

     aby::ft::FontData font_data = font_lib.create_font_data(cache_dir, cfg);

-    font_data.glyphs;      // Contains the glyphs in a map accessible by using char32_t as a key. font_data.name;        // Equal to the filename of the passed in font (in this case IBMPlexMono-Regular.ttf). font_data.is_mono;     // Boolean indicating if the font is monospaced. font_data.png;         // Output png file of the font.
+    font_data.glyphs;      // Contains the glyphs in a map accessible by using char32_t as a key. font_data.name;        // filename (in this case IBMPlexMono-Regular.ttf). font_data.is_mono;     // Boolean indicating if the font is monospaced. font_data.png;         // Output png file of the font.
 Ready to be used in a texture. font_data.text_height; // Height of the font in pixels.